 Thus it took little effort for the Black Shard to work on their hearts and minds.
 The Scorched Landers maintained a deep hatred for Valoria and its criminal neglect of Elysia.
 They cursed the grinding poverty that drove them to desperation.
 From this fertile seedbed arose the Cult of Umbra.

 Seduced by the Black Shard’s call, the Cult erected the Shadowhold fortress, and at its core built a chamber to protect the Shard.
 From here, the Cult’s influence spread like a plague.
 Within a mere decade, they had gathered enough followers to raise a massive legion of warriors and necromancers “gifted” by Umbra.

 And when the Black Moon reached its zenith one summer night, the Scorched Army marched to war.

 The Great War (Year –500 PA)

 The Scorched Army crossed into the neighboring Anador Province, overrunning its capital in a matter of days and decimating its trees as fuel for their war machines.
 The Province of Uzir came next, far from centuries of peacetime, and utterly unprepared for battle.
 Only those who swore fealty to the Cult of Umbra were permitted to live.
 Zennegar, long envious of Valoria’s power, was tempted by the Scorched Army’s rise and freely joined their banner.
 They looked forward to humiliating those who always lorded over them.

-As Akhan’s forces spread across the land like fire on a dry field, the Valorian Empire hastily gathered all remaining Provinces into the Arcane Alliance.
+As the Scorched Army spread across the land like fire on a dry field, the Valorian Empire hastily gathered all remaining Provinces into what became known as the Arcane Alliance.
 Together, they swore to destroy this upstart rebellion before the turn of the season.

 The resulting Great War would last 400 years.